leekurg/PopupKit/README.md

                 outTapBehavior: .dismiss,     // 2.
 Determines behaviour when user tap outside the view
                 ignoresEdges: []              // 3.
 Ignore specified edges of the safe area ) {
-                PopupView()                   // Content of the notification view }
+                PopupView()                   // Content of the popup view }
         }
     }